 Pedometers have been thoroughly studied due to how widely-used they are.
 Many people depend on them to keep a proper record of their activity.

 It’s been shown that you’ll get the best results when going faster than 3 miles an hour.
 In fact, a pedometer is 96% accurate when exceeding this speed.
-However, that accuracy takes quite a hit when you go any slower than that.
+However, that accuracy takes quite a hit when you go any slower.

 So much so that the pedometer is only between 60 and 71% accurate.
 Pedometers are pretty sensitive devices, so it pays to pick up the pace whenever using them.
 Plus, you’ll get a much better workout by doing so.